splendo/kaluga/alerts/README.md

 # Alerts

 > **⚠️ Deprecated:** This feature has been deprecated.
-We recommend using Compose Multiplatform instead.
+It is recommended to use Compose Multiplatform instead.

 Show native alert dialogs (AlertDialog on Android, UIAlertController on iOS) with customizable actions and styles.